Because the sunflower was for the Christina who didn’t know all that lived inside of her. It was for the skeptical, arm crossed, logical, enthusiast.

 But that isn’t true.

-Two days later, I showed my design to Wrenn, the artist who gave me her blessing.
-And even more beautiful was the fact that I met Wrenn in an Enneagram group; we’ve been doing our inner work, side by side, for a coupe of years.
+Two days later, I showed my design to Wrenn, the artist.
+I wanted her blessing which she so generously gave.
+Even more beautiful is the fact that I met Wrenn in an Enneagram group; we’ve been doing our inner work side by side for a couple of years now.

 The universe always has my back.

 The image speaks of infinite wisdom, depth, and beauty.
-It speak of calm, and power, and our sacred connection to nature and each other.
-And it speak of utility and love.
+It speaks of calm and power.
+And of our sacred connection to nature and each other.
+It speaks of utility and love.

 I want that for us.
 For you and for me.